Cape Town, Botswana & Victoria Falls

 Spend another day on safari in Vurumba.
 We highly recommend joining a boat safari or mokoro trip on the water, where you may spot crocodiles, hippo and a variety of birds, including bright little bee-eaters, crakes and pygmy geese.
 Floating along the water and through the reeds is incredibly peaceful and your guide will help point out the passing wildlife.
 You may also wish to go on another game drive to tick off any species you've yet to see - wild dog, cheetah and African wildcat are all found here.

-Day 9 Livingstone and Victoria Falls
+Day 9 Victoria Falls

 Today you'll be driven back to Vurumba's airstrip, where you'll board a light aircraft for the hour and a half flight to Kasane Airport.
 On arrival, your private driver will meet you for the two hour journey to your accommodation.
 Along the way, you'll cross the Zambezi River by speedboat, entering Zambia.
 Here, another car will be waiting to take you on to your accommodation in Livingstone.
 You can spend the rest of the day relaxing or exploring the town.
 We could also arrange for you to join a guided sunset river cruise to see and learn about Zambezi wildlife, including birds, hippo and crocodiles.

-Day 10 Livingstone and Victoria Falls
+Day 10 Victoria Falls

 Today you pay a visit to the mighty Victoria Falls, one of the seven natural wonders of the world.
 Gazing out over the expanse of water, you can hear its roar and feel the spray as it crashes into the crevasse.
 The falls are part of the Mosi O Tunya National Park, which also offers opportunities for viewing wildlife such as giraffe, zebra and impala on game drives.
 You may also wish to explore nearby villages to learn about the local culture, or pay a visit to Livingstone Museum.

-Day 11 Livingstone and Victoria Falls
+Day 11 Victoria Falls

 Another day to enjoy Victoria Falls and the surrounding area.
 You could take a guided canoe trip along the river, try a spot of fishing or browse a local craft market for some hand-crafted souvenirs.
 A helicopter or microlight flight over the falls is a different way to experience this natural spectacle, and an impressive way to end your trip, as you can get a real sense of scale from the air.